When More Security Tools Mean More Risk: IT Complexity and Cyber Exposure at Banks

 • Security trend lines so leadership sees whether posture is improving or drifting week over week

 One credit union client started with a Microsoft Secure Score of 32%.
-After implementing Guardian and its associated hardening program, their score climbed to nearly 93%.
+After implementing M365 Guardian and its associated hardening program, their score climbed to nearly 93%.
 More importantly, their IT team went from spending days on manual security reviews to receiving automated daily reports that told them exactly what needed attention.
+The productivity reclaim was the lead win.
+The audit-readiness improvement was the byproduct.

 ABT